12AT7/segmentation_challenge/README.md

 This is a take home computer vision exercise that we are using to evaluate candidates for fitting into our Algorithms team.
 The challenge is deliberately open ended, to minimize our preconceptions about the technical backgrounds of engineers that might succeed with us.
+To solve the challenge, you must choose a specific topic that fits your technical background, and show us something interesting that you investigated using your own self direction.

 ## Requirements: